 This event will bring together journalists, community organizers, and elected officials to discuss what Arizonans can do to support local journalism in their state.
 This conversation will feature Maritza Lizeth Gallego Félix of Conecta Arizona, Irene Franco Rubio, and Katherine Locke of the Navajo-Hopi Observer.

-Part IV: Where Does Pittsburgh Get its News?
+Where Does Pittsburgh Get its News?

 Thursday, June 24, 2021